MonkyMars/BlueQuill/CURRENT.md

 > 💡 **Pro tip:** For optimal performance and functionality, use BlueQuill on Chrome, Firefox, or Edge browsers with a minimum screen width of 1024px.

+### Additional Documentation
-View BlueQuill's [README](https://github.com/MonkyMars/BlueQuill/blob/master/README.md) for additional information.
+View BlueQuill's [README](https://github.com/MonkyMars/BlueQuill/blob/master/README.md) for detailed product information.

+> **Important:** BlueQuill's README reflects the released version.
+If any discrepancies exist between the README and this CURRENT document, the information in CURRENT takes precedence as it represents the latest development state.

 ### Features
 - **Lapzuli:** Our AI document assistant.
 Capable of providing recommendations, SEO optimizations, and creative inspiration.
 For example, Lapzuli can suggest improvements for your document's tone and structure.